-- A tour of the site (5th Avenue and 9th Avenue terminal) would be helpful. - The restored wetlands should be shown on the development map. - Would like to see more detailed info about cleanup.
+- A tour of the site (5th Ave. and 9th Ave.
+Terminal) would be helpful. - The restored wetlands should be shown on the development map. - Would like to see more detailed info about cleanup.
 Who would pay for the cleanup?
 Would federal funds or other public funds be used?
 Is the site a brown field?
-What exactly needs to be cleaned up? - The photographs presented here are misleading because only 3-story buildings are shown and the gathering spaces are not large enough to hold the crowds shown. - There should have been more information provided in advance of this meeting. - We would be legitimizing this proposed Project by commenting on the specifics.
+What exactly needs to be cleaned up? - The photographs presented here are misleading because only 3-story buildings are shown and the gathering spaces are not large enough to hold the crowds shown. - There should have been more information provided in advance of this meeting. - We would be legitimizing this plan by commenting on the specifics.
 It is also difficult to comment on conceptual plan.
 The developer should submit an alternative plan that follows the Estuary Policy Plan guidelines.